SRGBmods/qmk-8051/readme.md

 The ancient 8051 clearly don't like modern C code.
 Combines with sdcc and no LTO.
 We have a big ass room for optimization here.

 >[!TIP]
-> You can try [sdcc_MCS51_rm](https://github.com/vuhuycan/sdcc_MCS51_rm), an attempt for dead code optimization with sdcc 8051.
+> You can try [sdcc_MCS51_rm](https://github.com/vuhuycan/sdcc_MCS51_rm), a dead code optimization tool for 8051-sdcc.
 > It can bring memory consumption down to **2kB xRAM** & **30kB Flash** on CH555.
 > To do that, run `./lto.sh <kb> <km>`  before running `./compile.sh <kb> <km>`.

 #### d.
 Performance

 For normal typing, I don't see any delay.
-Not tested anything yet, but with F_CPU=12MHz & no console.
-I guess respond time is probably less than 20ms at worse.
+Not tested anything yet, but with F_CPU=12MHz & no console, I guess respond time is probably less than 20ms at worse.

 ---